Writing Tips & Resources

 Before Writing

 Before you start writing an email, be sure to think about the details, especially in professional or university contexts.
-You want to leave a good impression so recipient will be more inclined to answer you.
+You want to leave a good impression so the recipient will be more inclined to answer you.

 Consider the following: